bchugg/bchugg.github.io/_research_notes/intro_ito.md

 $$\E_\omega\bigg[\int_0^T X(t,\omega) \dif t\bigg]=\E\int_0^T X_t \dif t.$$

-We'll mostly use the notation on the right for conciseness, but keeping the left hand side in mind will help when shit gets a little hairy.
+We'll mostly use the notation on the right for conciseness, but keeping the left hand side in mind will help when things get a little hairy.

 Before diving into the construction of a whole new object, we should ask ourselves if this is necessary at all.
 Why don't the usual notions of integration work here?
 For one, $$W$$ is not a measure, so it's hard to see how to apply Lebesgue integration.
 Riemann-Stieltjes integration is an obvious candidate, but this doesn't work if $$W$$ isn't sufficiently well-behaved.
 In particular, it should be of bounded variation.
 Recall that the _total variation_ of a function $$f:[0,T]\to\R$$ is defined as